awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

 For example, the resource type for an Amazon S3 bucket is [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html)\.
 For a full list of resource types, see [Template reference](template-reference.md)\.

-Let's take a look at a very basic template\.
+Let's take a look at a basic template\.
 The following template declares a single resource of type `AWS::S3::Bucket:` with the name HelloBucket\.

 ### JSON<a name="gettingstarted.templatebasics.simple.json"></a>